Islam in Israel: Discrimination

+In a 2015 survey, 79% of Arabs say there is a lot of discrimination against Muslims in Israel.
+38% of Muslims report having experienced at least one incident of discrimination within 12 months, including being questioned by security officials (17%), being prevented from traveling (15%), physically threatened or attacked (15%), or having suffered property damage (13%) because of their religion.

+The survey also asked about positive interactions, slightly more than a quarter (26%) of Arab Muslims saying a Jew has expressed concern or sympathy toward them in the past year because of their religious identity.

+Jewish public opinion is divided on whether Israel can serve as a homeland for Jews while also accommodating the country’s Arab minority.
+Nearly half (48%) of Israeli Jews say Arabs should be expelled or transferred from Israel, including roughly one-in-five Jewish adults who strongly agree with this position.

 Education

 According to study published by Pew Research Center in 2016, 15% of Muslims in Israel have a college degree, which was lower than the number of Jews (33%), but similar to the number of Christians (18%) and Druze (20%) with a degree.
 The overwhelming majority of Muslims believe that giving their children a good secular education is very/somewhat important (93%).
 53% of Muslims say “science and religion are in conflict,” which was lower than the number of Jews agreeing with that statement (58%).
 On the particular topic of evolution, 38% of Muslims believe humans and other living things have evolved over time.
 More Muslims in Israel believe in evolution than Christians (37%) and Druze (24%), but fewer than Jews (53%).

 According to the Israeli Central Bureau of Statistics census in 2020, 60.3% of Muslims in Israel were entitled to a matriculation certificate, which was lower than the number of Christians (83.6%), Jews (80.2%) and Druze (79.9%) with a matriculation certificate.
 According to the Israeli Central Bureau of Statistics census in 2020, 10% of Muslims in Israel have a college degree, which was lower than the number of Christians (70.9%), but similar to the number of Druze (15.3%) with a degree.